In 2020, Israeli ministries burst with creativity.

 The changes happening at the Yuval School of Music and the Arts have been tremendous this year, and not just because of Covid-19.
 The founders of the school, Irit Iffert and Yael Kalisher, have passed on the baton to their successors, Yoel and Liel Davis.
 Now, with the summer coming to an end, the new leaders are ready to take the new school year by storm!

 The Yuval School is teaching believers of all ages how to be vessels of worship in their everyday lives.
 They offer classes in piano, guitar, bass, violin, percussion, and other, depending on interest.
 Additionally, the school has offered seminars for song writing, sound and music production and more.
 They have also co-produced worship and musical events throughout Israel.

 In the earlier part of the year many activities at Yuval were indeed put on hold.
 But when most summer camps in the land were called off, many families expressed interest in their children attending music classes.
 Yuval reactivated their work, some of it online, and met the need of the community, which proved to be a huge success.

 Change is something we cannot escape, and for artists it is important to stay creative and adapt.
 That is why Yuval is considering many variants of operation in the school year of 2020-21.
-But considering that their model is to teach, inspire and create, with a high degree of ingenuity involved, they are confident to find new solutions for any circumstances.
+Their model is to teach, inspire and create.
+So, with a high degree of ingenuity involved, they are confident to find new solutions for any circumstances.

 Maoz Israel and Fellowship of Artists

 Another ministry in Israel that has not let 2020 catch them off guard is Maoz Israel.
-This multifaceted organization serves and encourages believers in the land in many ways – one of them being through music projects with local artists.
+This multifaceted organization serves and encourages believers in the land in many ways.
+One of them is through music projects with local artists.

 Creative and professional in their approach, Maoz Israel is building a community of musicians dedicated to making the praises of God commonplace in Israel.
 And it looks like even Covid-19 could not stand in their way.